 Scruton made the controversial comments in an interview published on the New Statesman website.

-His slurs also included claiming that islamophobia was "invented by the Muslim Brotherhood".
+He also claimed that islamophobia was "invented by the Muslim Brotherhood".

 RIBA backs decision